 According to this model, the efforts/campaigns/touchpoints closer to the conversion are more important in driving the conversion.
 Therefore the touchpoints closer to the conversion (towards the end) get more credit than the ones towards the beginning.

-As per 1-day time decay, the touchpoints within one day before the conversion have 50% credit, and those within 2 days before conversion get 25% credit of the conversion.
+As per 1-day time decay, the touchpoints within one day before the conversion have 50% credit, and those within two days before the conversion get 25% credit of the conversion.

 Time Decay (7 Day half-life)